 Until I started the GAPS diet, I would use the flush once a year or so.
-Since I have been on the GAPS diet, interestingly, my gallbladder attacks increased during the first 8 – 10 months or so.
+Once starting the GAPS diet, interestingly, my gallbladder attacks increased during the first 8 - 10 months or so.

-During this time, I did the gallbladder cleanse monthly until my stones subsided.
+During this time, I did the gallbladder cleanse monthly until my attacks subsided.

 Whatever the reason, the GAPS diet seemed to accentuate my gallbladder problem.
-My gallbladder was not functioning properly and through the healing process of the GAPS diet it is now much better and the need for a gallbladder cleanse in almost unnecessary.
+My gallbladder was not functioning properly and through the process of the GAPS diet allowing my digestive system to function properly, it is now much better.
+The need for a gallbladder cleanse is almost unnecessary.

 Before I give the recipe ...